mattgrosso/movie-log/FeatureRequests.md

-We should look into running multiple database instances (they call it sharding) https://firebase.google.com/docs/database/usage/sharding
+We should look into running multiple database instances (they call it sharding) https://firebase.google.com/docs/database/usage/shardingb?

-Can I rework the design so there's only one screen where you search and see your db?

 Why is clicking on settings logging me out every time?

 I'd like some sort of view that shows my watches over time (like a calendar maybe)

-Let's get some h-indexes

 How can I implement stickiness ratings?

+There's something wrong with rating something a 10.
+Not sure what's going on.